onap/oom/docs/oom_user_guide.rst

 .. include:: environments_onap_demo.yaml
    :code: yaml

-When deploying all of ONAP a requirements.yaml file control which and what version of the ONAP components are included.
-Here is an excerpt of this
+When deploying all of ONAP, the dependencies section of the Chart.yaml file controls which and what version of the ONAP components are included.
-file:
+Here is an excerpt of this file:

 .. code-block:: yaml

-  # Referencing a named repo called 'local'.
-  # Can add this repo by running commands like:
-  # > helm serve
-  # > helm repo add local http://127.0.0.1:8879
   dependencies:
   <...>
     - name: so
-      version: ~9.0.0
+      version: ~10.0.0
       repository: '@local'
       condition: so.enabled
   <...>

-The ~ operator in the `so` version value indicates that the latest "8.X.X" version of `so` shall be used thus allowing the chart to allow for minor upgrades that don't impact the so API; hence, version 8.0.1 will be installed in this case.
+The ~ operator in the `so` version value indicates that the latest "10.X.X" version of `so` shall be used thus allowing the chart to allow for minor upgrades that don't impact the so API; hence, version 10.0.1 will be installed in this case.

 The onap/resources/environment/dev.yaml (see the excerpt below) enables